OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/codefresh-pipelines.md

 [Codefresh Pipelines](https://codefresh.io/docs/docs/pipelines/introduction-to-codefresh-pipelines/) are workflows that form Codefresh's continuous integration (CI) platform.

 # Integrating with Codefresh Pipelines
-Codefresh pipelines allow you to customise steps to create, deploy and promote releases to your Octopus Deploy [environments](/docs/infrastructure/environments/).
+Codefresh pipelines allow you to customize steps to create, deploy and promote releases to your Octopus Deploy [environments](/docs/infrastructure/environments/).
 The steps do this by running the [Octopus CLI](/docs/octopus-rest-api/octopus-cli) inside a docker container.

 Octopus Deploy has several custom pipeline steps available: